-- You can make them gluten free if necessary.
+You can make these gluten free if necessary.

 - Add a bit of Worcestershire sauce to add more flavor.

-- Whip up a a batch and make meatballs in an air fryer with these.
+- Whip up a a batch and bake or air fry them.

 - An egg for me is a must for an easy meatball recipe and/or my quick meatloaf recipe.